The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Pro Tip: If you file your taxes electronically, you will need to validate your return with your signature and prior-year AGI or prior-year Self-Select PIN.
 You can find your prior-year AGI on a copy of your last tax return. ezTaxReturn makes this easy by pre-populating the field for return customers.
 If you’re a new customer, you will need to input the info manually.

-Get the biggest return with ezTaxReturn
+Get the Biggest Refund with ezTaxReturn

 Calculating your AGI and other tax figures can feel overwhelming—and it can be easy to miss deductions and adjustments you may qualify for.
-Let ezTaxReturn do the heavy lifting for you.
+Let do the heavy lifting for you.
 We’ll walk you through the filing process to make sure you get the biggest possible return.
 Simply create an account, answer some questions, and let ezTaxReturn do the rest.
 We’ll handle all the math and tax forms for you.

 The articles and content published on this blog are provided for informational purposes only.
 The information presented is not intended to be, and should not be taken as, legal, financial, or professional advice.
 Readers are advised to seek appropriate professional guidance and conduct their own due diligence before making any decisions based on the information provided.